 Interested to visit?

-Visits to the administration of the network (in Helsinki) are possible between October and May.
-Usually the visits include a presentation of the collaborative LUMA ecosystem and of the LUMA activities on general level.
+Usually the visits to the administration of the network (in Helsinki) include a presentation of the collaborative LUMA ecosystem and of the LUMA activities on general level.
 All visitors are invoiced.
 You have also possibility to learn about the Finnish education system on more general level and see educational theory at work in Finnish classrooms.

 University of Helsinki

 Members and their vice-members January 1, 2017 – December 31, 2019: